North Central College graduate certificates in business, computer science, leadership, and liberal studies support students who:

 3. A copy of your professional resume.

 4. Leadership and Liberal Studies Certificate applicants must also submit an original writing sample.
 Samples should reflect the ability to research and to write critically.
-Please be sure to include a reference page.
+Examples of work should be a research paper or a senior thesis.
+A reference page must be included.

 Students are advised to complete their application as early as possible to ensure timely consideration.
-Applications for admission and all supporting documents should be received in the Office of Graduate Admission by the following preferred decision deadlines:
+Applications for admission should be received in the Office of Graduate Admission by the following preferred decision deadlines: